Miguel-HernandezB/megaprobe-lab/content/Isaac.md

 - Gave presentation of updates
 - Decided to pursue on proving a 2 line program using weakest precondition
 - Keep developing scanner for the language

+### Week 4: (1-4, 4, 2025)
+- Finished scanner for language
+- Started developing parser for language
+- Improved weakest precondition program in order to handle both sides
+- Read Ch.
+1 of SICP to gain more confidence in Scheme
+- Started reading on Futamura Projections